Francisco Lachowski

-Francisco Lachowski ([fɾɐ̃ˈsisku lɐˈʃɔviski], [laˈxɔfskʲi]; born 13 May 1991) is a Brazilian fashion model.
-He has been featured in advertisements for a number of notable brands, including Dior Homme, Balmain, Hugo Boss, Etro, L'Oréal, Armani Exchange, H&M, and Tommy Hilfiger.
-Described as an "übermodel" by Vogue and a "male model legend" by W, Lachowski has been ranked as a top 'Industry Icon' and one of the 'Sexiest Men' by models.com since 2015.
+Francisco "Chico" Lachowski ([fɾɐ̃ˈsisku lɐˈʃɔviski], [laˈxɔfskʲi]; born 13 May 1991) is a Brazilian supermodel.
+He has been featured in advertisements for various brands, including Dior Homme, Balmain, Hugo Boss, Etro, L'Oréal, Armani Exchange, H&M, and Tommy Hilfiger.

-He has ranked #2 on Male Model Scene Top 30 Male Models list.
+Early life

+Francisco Lachowski was born on May 13, 1991, in Curitiba, the capital of the Paraná state of South Brazil, to Roberto Lachowski, a Brazilian man who is of full Polish descent and Maria Lachowski who is of Portuguese and German descent.
+Lachowski has two sisters.

 Career

+Lachowski first started modelling in 2008 when his cousin, fashion designer and architect Natalia Canalli, invited him to participate in a small fashion show done by her school.
+There he was approached by a modelling agency.

-Lachowski began modeling after he won the Ford Men's Supermodel of the World contest in São Paulo in 2008, for which he was awarded a contract with Ford Models.
-He has since walked for many notable fashion brands including Jean Paul Gaultier, Dior Homme, Versace, Dolce & Gabbana, DSquared², Gucci, Roberto Cavalli, Thierry Mugler, Armani, and Balmain.
+Lachowski began international modelling at the age of 17 after he won the Ford Men's Supermodel of the World contest in São Paulo in November 2008, for which he was awarded a contract with Ford Models starting from January 2009.
+He has since walked for many fashion brands including Jean Paul Gaultier, Dior Homme, Versace, Dolce & Gabbana, DSquared², Gucci, Roberto Cavalli, Thierry Mugler, Armani, and Balmain.
 He has appeared in campaigns for DKNY, Lacoste, Armani Exchange, Etro, Dior, DSquared², Mavi Jeans, Balmain, and Tommy Hilfiger.
 He has appeared on the covers of several magazines, including Vanity Teen, Homme Essential, Carbon Copy, Made in Brazil, Chaos, and L'Officiel Hommes.
 In addition, he has appeared in editorials for GQ, V, Vogue, and FHM.

 Lachowski was awarded "Model of the Year: Men (Reader's Choice)" by models.com in 2016.
 He appeared in Kanye West's music video "Wolves" that same year.
-In 2018, he was given the "International Male Model" award at GQ Portugal's Men of the Year Awards.
-He has been the face of the JOOP!
-Homme Absolute fragrance since 2019.
+He was on the cover of GQ Portugal December 2018/January 2019 issue after winning "The Top Model" in "GQ Men of the Year" 2018.
+He has been described as an "übermodel" by Vogue and a "male model legend" by W magazine.

+"Looksmaxxing" idol

+As of early 2024, Lachowski and other popular male models such as Jordan Barrett and Sean O'Pry have been venerated by the online "looksmaxxing" movement of young men, due to the perception that they are more aesthetically attractive ('mog') than other men due to their sought-after and attractive physical features.

+Experts have expressed concern over the dangers of some "looksmaxxers" eating as little as possible in order to try and emulate Lachowski's more defined and angular "modelesque" facial appearance, a process referred to as "starvemaxxing" by the community.
+Lachowski himself was initially unaware that he was considered such an aspirational figure among these young men.
+He has criticized the extreme parts of the movement, saying it is "disheartening and concerning" and "saddening" to find out he was associated with such practices, and that he encourages all his fans to prioritize a healthy lifestyle with balance and self-care.